apitally/apitally-js/README.md

 - Middleware/plugins for different frameworks to capture metadata about API endpoints, requests and responses (no sensitive data is captured)
-- Non-blocking client that aggregates and sends captured data to Apitally and optionally synchronizes API key hashes in 1 minute intervals
+- Non-blocking client that aggregates and sends captured data to Apitally in regular intervals
-- Functions to easily secure endpoints with API key authentication and permission checks

 ## Installation